 This Live Yes!
 With Arthritis podcast was brought to you by the trusted experts of the Arthritis Foundation.
 We're bringing together leaders in the arthritis community to help you make a difference in your own life in ways that make sense.
 You may have arthritis, but it doesn't have you.
 The content in this episode was developed independently by the Arthritis Foundation.
+Production of this podcast was made possible with support from Sanofi-Genzyme-Regeneron and Tylenol.
 Go to arthritis.org/liveyes/podcast for episodes and show notes.
 And stay in touch!